NVIDIA/aistore/docs/howto_benchmark.md

 $ aisloader -bucket=abc -duration 1h -pctput=0 -cleanup=true
 ```

 The first line in this example above fills the bucket "abc" with 16MiB of random data.
-The second - uses existing data to test read perfomance for 1 hour, and then removes all data.
+The second - uses existing data to test read performance for 1 hour, and then removes all data.

 If you just need to cleanup old data prior to running a test, run the loader with 0 (zero) total put size and zero duration: